DimAthanasakos/GNNs-and-Jets/README.md

-# Laman-Graphs-and-Jets
+# GNNs-and-Jets
-Use of GNNs and of Laman Graphs for Jet Classification.
+Use of GNNs and Transformers for Jet Classification.
 Ongoing work.

 ## Training the GNNs